jamespro/timeleft/README.md

   * or do this with background?
 SVG background?
 But I'd want it to scale

 ### Design
+* Should draw this on a whiteboard and use that as the guide
 * What is the total height to show/ total time is out of what?
   * Have this be a user setting
   * What is the max time to show?